csiro-data-school/python/_episodes/09-lists.md

 {: .output}

-## Lists' values can be replaced by assigning to them.
+## List values can be replaced in place

 *   Use an index expression on the left of assignment to replace a value.